Diamondbacks vs. Pirates Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has 45 hits with 12 doubles, a triple, seven home runs and 13 walks.
-He has driven in 25 runs with one stolen base.
+- Lourdes Gurriel Jr. has 46 hits with 12 doubles, a triple, seven home runs, 13 walks and 25 RBI.
+He's also stolen one base.

-- Gurriel has picked up at least one hit in eight games in a row.
-During his last 10 games he is hitting .343 with five doubles, four home runs, six walks and 10 RBI.
+- Gurriel heads into this matchup looking to extend his nine-game hit streak.
+In his last 10 games he is batting .306 with five doubles, two home runs, four walks and six RBI.

 Gurriel Recent Games